 Feedback and Results

-Test-takers meet with an ICC instructor to learn their score, review strengths and weakness, get advice about additional language training, and register for Foundations of Fluency for ITAs if required.
+Test-takers meet with an ICC instructor to learn their score, review strengths and weakness, and get advice about additional language training.
 While the final test score is based solely on language skills, feedback on presentation skills and cultural understanding is also included, but is not part of the final score.
 Both students and their departments receive copies of the final written evaluations.